jitsi/docker-jitsi-meet/README.md

 ![](resources/docker-jitsi-meet.png)

-The diagram shows a typical deployment in a host running Docker, with a separate container (not included in this project) which acts as a reverse proxy and SSL terminator, then passing the traffic to the web container serving Jitsi Meet.
+The diagram shows a typical deployment in a host running Docker.
 This project separates each of the components above into interlinked containers.
 To this end, several container images are provided.

 ### Images